 Angelica Schuyler’s Portrayal In Hamilton

-This alleged affair between Schuyler and Hamilton, though never completely proven, was infused into the popular Broadway musical Hamilton which follows Hamilton’s colorful story.
+This alleged affair between Angelica Schuyler and Alexander Hamilton, though never completely proven, was infused into the popular Broadway musical Hamilton which follows Hamilton’s colorful story.

 In the show, Angelica Schuyler, played by actress Renee Elise Goldsberry, openly yearns for Hamilton.